 Entrepreneurship is an abstract phenomenon.
 It is intangible.
 Entrepreneurial efforts cannot be measured in quantitative terms while we can measure in terms of hours of work and number of days.
-We can calculate the number of individual workers and their contribution to the firm but it is not possible to measure entrepreneurship as the firm itself is the enterprise.
+We can calculate the number of individual workers and their contribution to the firm but it is not possible to measure entrepreneurship.